 For instance, a search engine is one in which you conduct a search based on a keyword — a word that you want the engine to search.
 It will scan their entire database and find as many web sites that contain your keyword.

 You might register your website according to a specific set of keywords, but if you register it under numerous keywords your hit-ratio will increase dramatically.
 Keywords don't necessarily have to relate to your content.

 Those that also indirectly relate to your content — let alone to your firm, product, or service — should also be included.
 They should comprise of any word that may be tied to benefits you provide and your target market.

 For example, a baker specializes in cookies.
-She not only bakes different kinds of cookies but also creates different shapes, sizes, designs and arrangements with them.
-One of her many creations are cookie baskets with bows and lettering for, among other things, weddings, bridal showers and baby showers.
+She not only bakes different kinds of cookies but also creates different shapes, sizes, designs, and arrangements with them.
+One of her many creations is cookie baskets with bows and lettering for, among other things, weddings, bridal showers, and baby showers.
 So what did she do?
 She registered her page under “cookies,” “weddings,” “marriages,” “showers,” “baby,” “brides,” “grooms,” “party,” “cakes,” “church,” “gifts,” “family,” “souvenirs,” “ideas,” “shopping,” etc.

 Another support system that is often ignored is the answering machine.
 It should not be regarded as simply being a means of taking your calls and messages.
 Turn it into a support system as well.
 In fact, turn it into a salesperson working for you 24 hours a day, seven days a week.

 Your message should invite people to do something.
 That's direct response in action!
 For instance, does your message ask people to just leave a message?
 Or does it invite them to place an order for your free report?